ecmwf-projects/cads-messages/sites/cds/2024/2024-06-17-beta-warning2.md

 ---
-date: 2024-09-26T00:00:00Z
+date: 2025-01-08T00:00:00Z
-live: false
+live: true
 severity: warning
 ---

-Should you have not yet migrated from the old CDS system to the new CDS, please check our [informative page](https://confluence.ecmwf.int/x/uINmFw) for guidance.
+Please be informed that Beta URL (cds-beta) have been now discontinued.
+If you still need to migrate, please follow [available instructions here](https://forum.ecmwf.int/t/goodbye-legacy-climate-data-store-hello-new-climate-data-store-cds/6380)